StarpawsLabs/GodotVirtualPC/README.md

 # GodotVirtualPC
-Import a virtual pc to your game and make software to it.
+Import a virtual pc into your game and create software for it.